Jack & Jack

 Jack & Jack are an American pop-rap duo from Omaha, Nebraska, consisting of Jack Johnson and Jack Gilinsky, based in Los Angeles, California.
 After success via the social media app Vine, the duo turned to careers as musicians.
 Their 2014 single "Wild Life" peaked at number 87 on the US Billboard Hot 100.
 They also featured on Jonas Blue's 2018 hit single "Rise", which peaked at number three in the UK Singles Chart in addition to charting within the top 20 of various other European countries and Australia.
-Both attended Omaha Westside High School.

 Early lives and career

 Jack Edward Johnson and Jack Gilinsky were born in Omaha, Nebraska.
 The pair met on the first day of kindergarten, both named Jack and wearing the same shirt.
-They remained friends throughout their elementary and high school years.
+They remained friends throughout their elementary and high school years, graduating from Westside High School in 2014.

 Jack & Jack's comedy career began in 2007 with the creation of their first collaboration YouTube channel MotherFalconQuagmire.
 The short satires included lip syncing music videos, short parodies of popular songs, and British-speaking lads.
 Although only made as a side hobby during free time, their videos were received by a considerable audience of hundreds; this abruptly faded not long after the pair started high school.

 Jack Gilinsky is Jewish, and his parents are prominent in Omaha's Jewish community.

-In April 2021, Gilinsky began dating model Geneva Natalia.
-The pair welcomed their daughter, Hayven Gilinsky, in September 2022.